“Morgan Geer is the real thing – a songwriter with a heart as deep as the Marianas Trench and sensitive as the wet hands of a raccoon.”

 Drunken Prayer is now a stalwart of the burgeoning scene in Asheville, NC., and Morgan Geer has recorded and toured with some of the cornerstones of what we call modern Americana music.

-Morgan Geer lives in the Smoky Mountains of Southern Appalachia.
+Morgan lives in the Smoky Mountains of Southern Appalachia.